diquinnyonk/WpclassMVC/README.md

 <?php get_footer(); ?>
 ```

-As you can see it's default wordpress theme file and you can do what you like, to access your data just use the view::$data call.
+As you can see it's default wordpress theme file and you can do what you like, to access your data just use the view::$data method call.
 And there you go you are free to do what you want, anytime or place.

-If this is popular I will of course take on request and improvements if you think you see a way to do anything better.
+If this is popular I will of course take on request and improvements if you think you see a way to do anything better as this iteration/version was made from necessity and time was not my friend when building.

 ##Known issues:
 going to a link within WpclassMVC without a forward slash on it just does ne work!
-Yes I will fix this but till then just put this in your root .htaccess before wordpress code:
+Yes I will fix this but till then just put this in your root .htaccess before wordpress code (at top of .htaccess file):
 ```apache
 <IfModule mod_rewrite.c>
  RewriteCond %{REQUEST_URI} /+[^\.]+$